radicle-dev/radicle-link/docs/rfc/0003-collaborative-objects.md

 Combined with the constant URN and `frozen` on the author this allows us to ensure that only the author of the issue can change the description or title.

+Note that comments are described by a tree structure where the parent ID uses the `"$data"` keyword of the [data JSON schema vocabulary](https://gregsdennis.github.io/json-everything/usage/vocabs-data.html) to add the constraint that the parent ID must be the ID of the parent comment in the document structure.
+This allows us to impose a partial order on comments which cannot be rewritten by arbitrary writers.
+We also use the `$data` keyword to allow comments to dynamically state what the key they should be signed by is.

 This schema may well be the subject of its own mini standardisation process as it is very likely that many different applications will want to interoperate with the same issue model.
 The important thing is that this standardisation